There were 2 really big online video guitar lesson websites up till 2022: Jamplay.com and GuitarTricks.com.

 • Longer refund period, so you have more time to evaluate it and see if you like it.

-But then again, JamPlay does have a cool scale library tool (which is great for intermediate-advanced players), the production quality of JamPlay videos is generally higher (the educational value is about the same), and they release more new lessons and mini-courses in different genres for intermediate-advanced guitarists, which might make them a better choice if you're an established player.
+JamPlay/Truefire is better for intermediate-advanced players, the production quality of JamPlay videos is generally higher (the educational value is about the same), and they release more new lessons and mini-courses in different genres for intermediate-advanced guitarists, which might make them a better choice if you're an established player.

 You be the judge, take your pick.
 You could even sign up to test both, and just get a refund from the one you're least satisfied with.